kchand23/homework6/README.md

 (0, 15) -> (0, 16) or (19, 10) -> (19, 11)

 Of course, no two horses can occupy the same position on the track.
 One could say track positions are MUTually EXclusive.
+A horse trying to move to an occupied position will block until the position is free.

+We consider that the jockeys are savvy enough that there is no interference during a move.
+For instance, a horse moving from (1, 1) -> (1, 3) does not collide with a horse moving from (2, 1) -> (1, 2).

 Our horses are also precision machines.
 Every time they make a move they need to nanosleep for a tenth of a second before making the next.
 (If we don't yield the thread then our results aren't very exciting.)